How to Implement Zoho CRM for My Business: Complete Step-by-Step Guide

 Create Required Fields and Validation Rules

-- Data quality β Define and enforce mandatory essential fields.
+To maintain the quality of the data entered into Zoho360, implement smart guardrails:- Data quality β Define and enforce mandatory essential fields.

 - Reduce the potential for manual errors by using dropdowns and limiting free-text fields wherever possible.